 - Recovery housing

 - Clinician/public health advocacy

 - Integration of peers/peer supervision

-Funding for this initiative was made possible (in part) by grant no. 1H79TI080816-01 from SAMHSA.
-The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.
+Funding for this initiative was made possible (in part) by grant no. 6H79TI080816 from SAMHSA.
+The views expressed in written conference materials of publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.